-- ADQ dynamically registers and unregisters queue group-specific devlink parameters.
-Newer kernels (6.2.x and later) expect all devlink parameters to be registered during probe time and unregistered upon device removal.
-As a result, warning messages are to be expected when ADQ queue groups are created or destroyed for the first time. - Creating more than 10k TC filters on an interface can result in errors talking to the kernel and the filters fail to get created (maximum number of supported to filters is 32k). - Workaround Recommend configuration of only one application per Traffic Class (TC) channel. - ADQ does not work as expected with NVMe/TCP using Linux kernel v5.16.1 and later.
+- When both remote and local IP addresses and ports are specified, the ADQ setup script uses an AND for local ports and addresses, an AND for remote ports and addresses, and an OR for the result of those two ANDs.
+As a result, filters with IP and port number are created separately (one with IP and one with port number), and traffic is expected to arrive on both queues with the current behavior.
+Creating more than 10k TC filters on an interface can result in errors talking to the kernel and the filters fail to get created (maximum number of supported tc filters is 32k). - Workaround Recommend configuration of only one application per Traffic Class (TC) channel. - ADQ does not work as expected with NVMe/TCP using Linux kernel v5.16.1 and later.
 When NVMe connect is issued on an initiator with kernel v5.16.1 (or later), a system hang might be observed on the host system.
-This issue is not specific to Intel® Ethernet drivers, it is related to NVMe changes in the 5.16 kernel.
+This issue is not specific to Intel[®] Ethernet drivers, it is related to NVMe changes in the 5.16 kernel.
 Issue can also be observed with older versions of the ice driver using a 5.16+ kernel. - When using E810 4.1 NVM along with E810 2.4 iavf drivers, the ADQ VF traffic does not hit either the default TC or the ADQ TC queue set when using TCP protocol.
-However, traffic utilizing the UDP protocol hits the default TC queue set, not the ADQ TC queue set.
+However, traffic utilizing the UDP protocol hits the default TC queue set, not the ADQ TC queue set. - The use of ntuple filters is incompatible with the in-line flow director and may result in traffic reverting to RSS selection of RX queues even after the ntuple filters are deleted (by turning off the 'ntuple-filters' feature flag).
+If the user suspects this is the case, the system must be rebooted to restore proper operation of the in-line flow director.
+To avoid this issue when there are already ntuple filters on the system, delete the ntuple filters individually by ID before attempting to use the in-line flow director.